RedHatOfficial/ocp4-vsphere-upi-automation/README.md

    * ip and mac addresses, host/domain names
    * enable/disable fips mode
    * networkType: OpenShiftSDN (default), OVNKubernetes (uncomment this setting to use)
-   * isolationMode: NetworkPolicy (default), Multitenant, Subnet
+   * isolationMode: NetworkPolicy (default), Multitenant, Subnet (uncomment and set to use Multitenant or Subnet)
    * vcenter details
      * datastore name
      * datacenter name